-LNA Health Careers follows the guidelines set forth by the National Healthcareer Association, certifying agency, which requires completion of a formal phlebotomy training program, successful completion of 3 venipunctures and 10 dermal punctures.
+LNA Health Careers follows the guidelines set forth by the National Healthcareer Association, certifying agency, which requires completion of a formal phlebotomy training program, successful completion of 30 venipunctures and 10 dermal punctures.

 The Phlebotomy Training Program at LNA Health Careers consists of 60 hours of theoretical instruction and 30 hours of clinical instruction as simulated lab time, for a total of 90 hours of training.
-Once all training hours have been met, the written competency exam is then offered, and an optional 120-hour Clinical externship is arranged.
+Once all training hours have been met, the written competency exam is then offered, and an optional 40-80 hour Clinical externship can be arranged.
 Changes have been made due to COVID-19.